-A reconciliation of the categories of financial assets and financial liabilities to the balance sheet captions is set out in note 5.
+An analysis of the Group's financial assets and financial liabilities by category is set out in note 5.

-Financial assets and financial liabilities are measured initially at fair values, which normally equal to the transaction prices plus transaction costs for loans and receivables, held-to-maturity securities, available-for-sale securities and other financial liabilities that are directly attributable to the acquisition of the financial assets or the issue of the financial liabilities.
+Financial assets and financial liabilities are measured initially at fair values, which normally equal to the transaction prices plus, in the case of a financial asset or financial liability not at fair value through the income and expenditure account, transaction costs that are directly attributable to the acquisition of the financial assets or the issue of the financial liabilities.
 Transaction costs on trading financial instruments and financial assets and financial liabilities designated at fair value are expensed immediately.

 The Group recognises financial assets and financial liabilities on the date it becomes a party to the contractual provisions of the instrument.
 Purchases or sales of derivative financial instruments are recognised using trade date accounting.
 Purchases or sales of trading liabilities and financial assets and financial liabilities designated at fair value, which are settled within the time frame established generally by regulation or convention in the market place concerned, are also recognised using trade date accounting.
-Other financial assets and financial liabilities are recognised using settlement date accounting.